pact-foundation/pact.io/pact_broker/advanced_topics/wip_pacts.md

 # Work In Progress pacts

-This page will contain some information about how "pending" pacts work.
-This is feature is in alpha testing but should be released soon.
+This feature is in beta release.
+You can read about how it works here: http://blog.pact.io/2020/02/24/introducing-wip-pacts/